suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 1. **Siri**

-    With Siri we have samsung bixby, amazon’s alexa, which able to uncerstand my question like where is the nearest park and gives the correct answer.
+    With Siri, we have Samsung Bixby, amazon’s Alexa, which is able to understand my question like where is the nearest park and gives the correct answer.

 2. **Wolfram Alpha**